7 Ways to Get Minnesota Zoo Discounts

 Minnesota Zoo Ticket Discounts

 Visiting the Minnesota Zoo is not free or even cheap, especially if you have a large family.
-In 2021, tickets for children over 2 years old cost $13.95 and adults cost $19.95.
-Plus, you will need to add on $7.00 to park, unless you bus or are lucky enough to live close enough to walk.
-A family of four will spend $70.00 even if you pack a lunch and avoid the gift shop.
+In 2023, tickets for children over 2 years old cost $15.95 and adults (ages 13-64) cost $21.95.
+Plus, you will need to add on $8.00 to park, unless you bus or are lucky enough to live close enough to walk.
+A family of four will spend over $80.00 even if you pack a lunch and avoid the gift shop.
 Need to rent a stroller?
-Add another $5.00.
+Add another $5.00-$8.00.
 How does a family find Minnesota Zoo Discounts?

 Real coupons for the Minnesota Zoo are rare, and as far as I can find, there is no Secret Minnesota Zoo Promo Code.
 I’d beware of any site offering one.
 Also, before chancing “coupons” from shady sites, know the real prices (listed in this article).
 I’ve seen sites offering “discounts” but asking full price for things like parking.
 However, there are ways to get legitimate discounts.
 These are the best evergreen offers we have found.
 If you know of any others, drop us a line, we’ll share your suggestions with the community.

-In 2021, the Minnesota Zoo is requiring visitors to pre-purchase timed tickets – even members need to book in advance, and many of our favorite ways to get discounts are not currently offered as capacity has been reduced.
-See below.
+In 2023, the Minnesota Zoo still requires visitors to pre-purchase timed tickets – even members need to book in advance, however, it is relatively simple to do even as you arrive at the zoo.

 Minnesota Zoo Membership

-A basic household membership is $139.00 and includes two adults and all the children living under the same roof.
+A basic household membership is $179.00 and includes two adults and all the children living under the same roof.
 For a family of four, this will be paid for in just over two visits.
 If you like to bring guests when you visit, go for the “plus” memberships.
+My favorite thing about a membership is that you don’t need to stay all day to “get your money’s worth”.
+Short but frequent visits are the best with kids of all ages.

 Membership is another place where you will want to know regular prices before taking a chance on shady “coupon” sites: